Locations:

 Oncogenes

 Oncogenes are important classes, or groups, of genetic mutations that cause cancer.
-They’re mutated forms of genes that control how cells grow and divide.
+They’re mutated (changed) forms of genes that control how cells grow and divide.
 Research shows specific oncogenes drive and support certain cancers.
 By targeting oncogenes, medical researchers have developed new ways to treat these cancers.

 Overview